How to Avoid Extreme Stomach Pain After Protein Shake

 - Try heat therapy.
 Applying a heating pad or hot water bottle to your abdomen can help relax muscles and relieve cramps.

 - Rest.
-Stress and anxiety can exacerbate stomach pain.
+Stress and anxiety can worsen stomach pain.
 Practice relaxation techniques such as deep breathing, meditation, or yoga to help calm your mind and body.

 Although the tips above can help relieve protein shake stomach pain, the best course of action is to learn how to avoid it in the first place.